andrebriggs/service-introspection/README.md

-# Using AzDO Service Hooks to Enable Service Introspection in Bedrock
+# AzDO Service Hooks As A Changelog To Enable Service Introspection In Bedrock

 This repository covers an alternative approach to decorating Azure Devops Pipelines with metadata to achieve knowledge of the status of a GitOps flow using [Bedrock](aka.ms/bedrock) patterns.